 Summertime mornings in Maine get hot, so a breakfast from the griddle isn’t always the way to go.
-Kate’s homemade blueberry lemon scones are perfect with a morning coffee, as well as afternoon tea.
+Homemade blueberry lemon scones are perfect with a morning coffee, as well as afternoon tea.
 Scones are a versatile treat, and can be sweet or savory depending on the ingredients and the rest of the meal.
-Our favorite scones are sweet, made with real Maine blueberries and tangy lemon zest.
-Kate has been making these for years, and we would love to share the recipe with you so that you can make them too, if you don’t get the chance to stay with us and try the originals!
+Our favorite scones are sweet, made with real Maine blueberries and tangy lemon zest. if you don’t get the chance to stay with us and try the originals!

 2 cups unbleached all-purpose flour